 Degenerate Cases.

 These definitions are designed to be simple to implement.
-They need to provide an algorithmic determination of the valid, default grapheme clusters and extended combining character sequences.
+They need to provide an algorithmic determination of the valid, default grapheme clusters and extended default grapheme clusters.
 However, they do not have to cover edge cases that will not occur in practice.